 Updating on the day that a new version of iOS becomes available can be a mixed blessing; there's likely to be heavy traffic on Apple's servers, and you may find that it's a quicker process if you leave it for a day or two.
 But bear in mind that for iOS 7, it was only possible to downgrade back to iOS 6 for a few days after the launch, so you might now want to leave it for too long.

 We discuss these considerations in a separate article: How to prepare for the iOS 8 launch.
+If you encounter any issues you may wish to follow our advice in this article: How to update your iPhone or iPad to iOS 8 without deleting anything.

-No. Take a look at our article on downgrading from iOS 7 to iOS 6 if you don't believe us.
+It's not easy.
+Take a look at our article on downgrading from iOS 7 to iOS 6 if you don't believe us.
 (It used to be easier, though, as alluded to in the previous question.)
 We'll cover this specifically in a tutorial on downgrading from iOS 8 to iOS 7 once we know the details.

 iOS 8 FAQs: Which iOS devices will be able to run iOS 8?